← All insights

 Should I automate first or hire first?

 In most cases, automate first.
 Removing the repetitive admin from your operation shows you what your team's real capacity is.
 You may find that once the manual work is automated, your existing team has more than enough time for the meaningful work.
-If you still need to hire after that, you'll be hiring for a role that adds real value rather than hiring someone to push data between systems.
+If you still need to hire after that, you'll be hiring for a role that adds real value rather than hiring someone to move data between systems.

 Want to see the numbers for your business?

-Book a free consultation
+Book a free readiness call

 Related reading